lgoyes/BookNotes/WorkingEffectivelyWithLegacyCode-MichaelFeathers.md

 ### Taking advantage of object orientation

+* All procedural programs are object orientes that only contain one object.
+* When we start using `Encapsulate global references`, we're making new objects, and subdividing the system in ways which make it easier to work with.
+* Besides extracting dependencies to classes, we can incrementaly move it toward a better object design: You have to group related functions in classes and extract plenty of methods so that you can break apart tangled responsibilities.

 ## 20. This class is too big and I don't want it to get any bigger

+* When we keep adding code to existing classes, we end up with long methods and large classes.
+Each of the classes could be broken out into about 10 or so.
+* Big classes can have 50 or 60 methods.
+They can have an incredible number of instance variables.
+When a class has 20 responsibilities, you'll have an incredible number of reasons to change it.
+* Classes that are too big, often hide too much.
+When we encapsulate too much, the stuff inside rots and festers.
+There isn't any easy way to sense the effects of change.
+* The key tactics we can use with big classes are `sprout classes` and `sprout method`.
+The key remedy for big classes is refactoring.
+It helps to break down classes into sets of smaller classes.
+* Single-responsibility principle: every class should have a single purpose in the system, and there should be only one reason to change it.

+### Seeing responsibilities

+* Why is this method here?
+What is it doing for the class?
+Then grouped methods into lists, putting together methods that had a similar reason for being there.
+* There really is little difference between discovering responsibilities in existing code and formulating them for code that you have written yet.
+* Legacy code offers far more possibilities for the application of design skill than new features do.
+It is easier to talk about design tradeoffs when you can see the code that will be affected, and it is also easier to see whether stucture is appropriate in a given context because the context is real and right in front of us.

 ## 21. I'm changing the same code all over the place
 ## 22. I need to change a monster method and I can't write tests for it
 ## 23. How do I know that I'm not breaking anything?